kissgyorgy/my-stars/README.md

 ## Rust

+- [beac0n/ruroco](https://github.com/beac0n/ruroco) - Ruroco is a tool that lets you execute commands on a server by sending UDP packets.
+The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands.
 - [zhaofengli/attic](https://github.com/zhaofengli/attic) - Multi-tenant Nix Binary Cache
 - [serokell/deploy-rs](https://github.com/serokell/deploy-rs) - A simple multi-profile Nix-flake deploy tool.
 - [zhaofengli/colmena](https://github.com/zhaofengli/colmena) - A simple, stateless NixOS deployment tool